FREQUENTLY ASKED QUESTIONS (FAQs)

 A. Take water.
 Apply to hot rocks.
 Voila, wet sauna.
 That’s it.
 A wet sauna experience is simply when you pour water over the heater rocks, thus producing steam.
 Thus, a dry sauna is the absence of any humidity.

-Q. How is a traditional sauna experience different than an infrared experience?
+Q. How is a traditional sauna experience different from an infrared experience?

 A. By definition, a sauna is a room where water is used to generate steam, so technically the infrared experience is not a sauna at all.
 Infrared does not warm the room but instead penetrates the body with infrared rays.
 It does so at a low temperature and is helpful in relieving sore joints and muscles.
 The proper definition for the infrared experience is to refer to it as an “infrared therapy room.”
 The wet/dry effect of a traditional sauna is a total body experience, providing joint and muscle relief as well as a host of other health benefits.